sahellsaba/NLP-Complaints-Analysis-1/README.md

 python -m spacy download en_core_web_sm

 python -m spacy download en_core_web_md

 After installing the necessary dependencies, the code can be executed using the final.ipynb in a virtual environment.

-After installing the necessary dependencies, the code can be executed using the final.ipynb in a virtual environment.